rsvim/rfc/1-TUI/3-Layout.md

 ![1](../images/1-TUI-3-Layout.1.drawio.svg)

-Don't be scared by it, a complicated window can be split into a simple rectangle divided into several parts either horizontally or vertically.
+Don't be scared by it, a complicated window can be split into a simple rectangle divided into several parts either horizontally or vertically, recursively.
+In this example, the window can be achieved by:

+1. First split a rectangle into 3 rectangles horizontally, and we got:
+   - "Line number" rectangle on the left side.
+   - "Text content" rectangle in the middle.
+   - "Scroll bar" rectangle on the right side.
+2. Then split the "text content" rectangle into 3 rectangles vertically, and we got:
+   - "Window bar" rectangle at the top.
+   - "Text content" rectangle in the middle.
+   - "Status line" rectangle at the bottom.

 #### Command-Line